 PLEASE NOTE: If you've selected the two fields question format, you can click the gear icon to select the individual question formats for each field.

 HoneyBook Tip: Click the gear icon that appears when you hover over a question to toggle whether or not the question is required.
-Clients will not be able to submit their answers to the Contact Form if a required question is left unanswered.
+Clients will not be able to submit their answers to the contact form—the Submit button will not activate—if a required question is left unanswered.

 HoneyBook Tip: Rearrange the order of questions by hovering over the content you’d like to move, and using the 6-dot icon that appears to drag and drop the content into a different order.